orchetect/MacHUD/README.md

 The included HUD alert styles have a fair degree of customizability as-is.
 However, it is possible to define custom alert window styles easily by conforming a struct to the `HUDStyle` protocol.

-See the included `ProminentHUDStyle` and `NotificationHUDStyle` HUD styles for examples on how to implement a custom HUD style.
+See the included `ProminentHUDStyle` and `MenuPopoverHUDStyle` HUD styles for examples on how to implement a custom HUD style.

 ## Author